Last updated: June 2023

 - Slowing down

-- Paying attention to posted speed limits and not exceeding them
+- Paying attention to posted speed limits

 - Practicing safe and defensive driving